About Our Team

 Jane-Ashe Gailmard: Is our Thoroughbred Intake Specialist.
 Jane-Ashe works in the racing industry, and works directly with owners to direct horses to safe new careers through Safe Harbor.
 Jane-Ashe teaches beginner riding lessons, and has been a lifelong competitor in Eventing.
 Jane-Ashe currently competes with her 5 year old OTTB, Heath.

 Jessica Lyons: Is our Training Coordinator.
 Jessica hails from upstate New York and trained from youth in equitation and huntseat.
 She works as a full time professional trainer and teacher with her own lesson business, Lyons Riding, at Antares Stables.
 Jessica uses natural horsemanship methods with a strong focus on solving problems from the ground to make riding safe, fun and relaxing.
 Jess enjoys spending time with her husband, son, dog, and horse Max when she is not saving the world through rescue and teaching the world through training.
+In Jessica’s role she provides day to day guidance to our training volunteers and matches rescue horse to rescue trainer so each horse in the rescue is worked regularly.

 Allison Huckins: Is our Volunteer Coordinator.
 Allison started her Safe Harbor as a volunteer and fell in love with foster horse Marley–who she adopted.
 She followed that adoption up with Baby the pony, and still is very active in the care of horses at our foster farms–as well as at her farm.
 She is part of our After The Track program, fostering Standardbred Ex-Race horses and helping them find new careers after racing.
 Allison has a vibrant personality and strives to make volunteering fun and enjoyable for everyone who comes to our barn.